agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 ^^^^^^^^^^^^^^^^^^

 The EnhancedEndpointTracker app can be deployed in a distributed cluster.
-Users can deploy in their own cluster or use a `prebuilt OVA <https://cisco.app.box.com/s/6us23gzr8nwplrmtjmpp5xaos1wywa22>`_.
+Users can deploy in their own cluster or use a prebuilt OVA.
 This section will focus on the OVA.

+.. note:: Please send an email to aciappcenter-support@external.cisco.com to request a temporary
+          download link for the EnhancedEndpointTracker OVA.

 The recommended sizing for the VM is as follows:
    * 8 vCPU